Hancock (1963 TV series): Episodes and release

-The series was not reviewed favourably at the time and was never repeated.
+The series was not reviewed favourably at the time and has never been repeated on ITV.

-Six of the episodes were eventually leaked onto the internet, but the remaining seven were unseen until Hancock’s great niece, Lucy Hancock, inherited the archive following the death of Hancock’s brother Roger.
-Roger Hancock, who acted as his brother’s agent in the last years of Hancock’s life, had been said to be reluctant to allow the episodes to be screened due to the varied quality of the star’s performance.
+Six of the episodes were eventually leaked onto the internet.
+These were The Assistant, The Craftsman, The Man on the Corner, Shooting Star, The Night Out and The Writer.
+However, the remaining seven were unseen until Hancock’s great niece, Lucy Hancock, inherited the archive following the death of Hancock’s brother Roger.
+Roger Hancock, who acted as his brother’s agent in the last years of Hancock’s life, had been said to be reluctant to allow the episodes to be screened due to the varied quality of the star’s performances.